 I’ve been drafting this blog post for a while, as it was my birthday last Saturday.
 A truly bittersweet day (for a drama queen like me).
 I knew for a while that when I was to turn 23, I should have a job, have graduated from uni other cliché things revolving around having a totally perfect self-centred life.
 Achieving most of these things, I was still underwhelmed the entire day because really, I was just that one.
 Year.
 Older.

-While I was thinking about what my new years resolutions should be, but they were all sort of built upon some holes and flaws that cropped up way back in 2017.
-So I thought, why not think about the actual real core stuff I need to improve on, instead of whacking out new goals outta nowhere, and ending up nowhere this time next year.
-Also, as a commitment-phobe, I’m starting small with a cute lil list of three things I did, in fact, not do.
+I was thinking about what my new years resolutions should be, but I realised they were built on the flaws of 2017.
+So I thought, why not think about some actual real core stuff I need to improve on, instead of whacking out new goals outta nowhere.
+Also, as a self-proclaimed commitment-phobe, I’m starting small with a cute little list of three things I did in fact not do.
 So anywho let’s get started.

 A quick post just to let anyone reading this know that my previous website disappeared into thin air […]

-During my summer this year, I interned abroad in New York City and it was my first time visiting, working and living in America.
-Asides from the borderline obsession with ice water and freezing cold AC being more common than your ex, here are a couple of things I learned about being a New Yorker along the way!
+I interned abroad in New York City during my summer this year, and it was my first time visiting, working and living in America.
+Asides from the borderline obsession with ice water and freezing cold AC in every corner, here are a couple of things I learned about being a New Yorker along the way!